dangduc/dangduc.github.com/random/traffic.md

 > Any person who has received a written notice to appear may, prior to the time at which the person is required to appear, plead not guilty in writing in lieu of appearing in person.
 The written plea shall be directed to the court named in the notice to appear and, if mailed, shall be sent by certified or registered mail postmarked not later than *five days* prior to the day upon which appearance is required.
 [VEHICLE CODE 40519b](http://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=40519.&lawCode=VEH).

 > If the defendant elects to have a trial by written declaration, the defendant shall, at the time of submitting that declaration, *submit bail* in the amount established in the uniform traffic penalty schedule pursuant to Section 40310.
 If the defendant is found not guilty or if the charges are otherwise dismissed, the amount of the bail shall be promptly refunded to the defendant.
-[VEHICLE CODE 40902b](http://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=40902.&lawCode=VEH)
+[VEHICLE CODE 40902b](http://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=40902.&lawCode=VEH).

 > You may avoid all court appearances by choosing to have a trial by written declaration.
 This means that instead of going to court to contest your case, you and the citing officer provide testimony and any evidence in writing.
 (See Veh.
 Code, § 40902.)
 You must post the bail amount to use this procedure.
 If you are found not guilty, your bail will be returned.
 (See further discussion below, under “Trial by Written Declaration,” for more information about this procedure.)
 You must exercise this option on or before the “date to appear” on your citation.
 [When traffic bail is required](http://www.courts.ca.gov/8452.htm).

 Then according, to the TicketNinja site, it should take 2-3 months for a response.
-If you win, you'll get the fine amount back as refund within a couple of months.
-If the court decides against you, you can give up at that point, you can then go visit the court in-person to request traffic school.
+If you win, you'll get the fine amount back as refund.
+(When?
+I'm not sure.)
+If the court decides against you, you can give up at that point, you should be able to request traffic school.
+(Not sure what the instructions are for doing so.
+Maybe need to visit in-person.)
 You can also fight it a second time, but this time it has to be in-person at a *trial de novo*.

 > If the defendant is dissatisfied with a decision of the court in a proceeding pursuant to this section, the defendant shall be granted a trial de novo.
-[VEHICLE CODE 40902d](http://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=40902.&lawCode=VEH)
+[VEHICLE CODE 40902d](http://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=40902.&lawCode=VEH).

 The trial date is typically set a month or two from then.
 If you lose, you can request traffic school.

 ## Notes

 There's some pecularities that may or may not apply to your court.
 In San Francisco, if you plea *no contest*, the court will typically (and it was basically 100% in my experience) slash your bail amount by up to 50%, typically 40%.
 Of course, they are also very nice about allowing traffic school if you plea guilty/no contest.

+Even if you do lose your case, you might be able to convince the court to lower your fines:
+> [..] when you appear in court you may ask the court to consider your ability to pay and reduce the amount ordered for the conviction, or you may request community service or a payment plan.
+[Once you have paid your fine](http://www.courts.ca.gov/8452.htm).